alblaine/ato-r-workshop/handout.md

 Creating a Static Site
 ----------------------

-To create a static website with R Markdown, you the following files:
+To create a static website with R Markdown, you need the following files:

 -   \_site.yml
 -   an .Rmd file for every page